vmware-tanzu-labs/educates-training-platform/project-docs/workshop-content/workshop-instructions.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin justo.
 ```

 If using the ``hugo`` renderer, it provides as standard various shortcodes for embedding different custom HTML snippets, such as embedding videos or images.
-If you have a custom requirement of your own, you will need to provide your own shortcode by placing it in the ``workshop/layouts/shortcodes`` directory.
+If you have a custom requirement of your own, you will need to provide your own shortcode by placing it in the ``workshop/layouts/shortcodes`` directory and referencing that in your instructions.

 In all cases it is recommended that the HTML consist of only a single HTML element.
 If you have more than one, include them all in a ``div`` element.
 The latter is necessary if any of the HTML elements are marked as hidden and the embedded HTML will be a part of a collapsible section.
 If you don't ensure the hidden HTML element is placed under the single top level ``div`` element, the hidden HTML element will end up being made visible when the collapsible section is expanded.